-Prerequisites: GEOG 100-3 or 101-3 or permission of the instructor Precluded: GEOG 304-3
+Prerequisites: GEOG 100-3 or 101-3 or permission of the

-GEOG 207-3 Historical Geography of Canada A detailed look at Canada from the beginning of European contact stressing the changing geographical patterns of settlement, economy and culture.
+GEOG 207-3 Historical Geography of Canada This course takes a detailed look at Canada since the beginning of European contact, with emphasis on the changing geographical patterns of settlement, economy and culture.

-Prerequisites: GEOG 100-3 or 101-3 or permission of instructor Precluded: GEOG 307-3
+Prerequisites: None Precluded: GEOG 307-3

-GEOG 210-3 Geomorphology The nature and formation of major landforms of the Earth's surface.
-Consideration is given to rock weathering and slope movement, erosional and depositional effects of wind, wave-action, water and ice movement.
+GEOG 210-3 Geomorphology This course reviews the nature and formation of major landforms of the Earth's surface.
+Consideration is given to rock weathering and slope movement, erosional and depositional effects of wind, waveaction, water and ice movement.